zestyitaliano/astalla/README.md

 ## Environment variables

-Copy `.env.example` to `.env` in the repo root and fill in any provider secrets.
+Copy `.env.example` to `.env` in the repo root and adjust the basic auth credentials as needed.
+The frontend's basic-auth flow will accept either the configured credentials or any accounts that users create through the new `/register` page backed by the Nest API.
+Make sure `NEXT_PUBLIC_API_BASE_URL` and `DATABASE_URL` are configured so the frontend can reach the backend when creating accounts.

 ## Local development